Heel Tap

 What is Heel Tap:

-The Heel Tap exercise is a core exercise that primarily works the obliques.
+The Heel Tap is a lateral spinal flexion exercise, primarily working the obliques.
 During this exercise, you lie on your back with your knees bent and feet flat on the floor and alternate tapping your heels, contracting your obliques.

 Key Benefits: